jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 })
 ```

 `obsidianPage.resetVault` is a faster alternative to `reloadObsidian`.
-It resets vault files to their original state in
-place without rebooting Obsidian.
-It only resets vault files, not Obsidian configuration etc, but in many cases that's
-all you need.
+It updates the vault by modifying files in place without reloading Obsidian.
+It only updates vault files, not Obsidian configuration etc, but in many cases that's all you need.
 You'll often want to put this in a `beforeEach`.
 ```ts
 import { obsidianPage } from 'wdio-obsidian-service';
 it("test the thing", async function() {